google/temporian/docs/src/user_guide.md

 >>> # This line is equivalent to the `tp.input_node` line above.
 >>> a_node = a_evset.node()

 # ...
-Define operators and evaluate the graph as above.
+Define operators and run the graph as above.
 ```

 ## Time units